-Note: Read the Application and Program Guidance (Guidance) in its entirety before proceeding with the application.
+Note: Please read the FY 2021 Application and Program Guidance (Guidance) in its entirety before proceeding with the application.
 The Guidance explains in detail the rights and obligations of individuals selected to participate in the Nurse Corps LRP.
-A complete understanding of the commitment to serve at a Critical Shortage Facility (CSF) and the financial, legal and other consequences of failing to perform the commitment is critical to successful completion of the mandatory service obligation associated with a Nurse Corps LRP award.
+A complete understanding of the commitment to serve at a Critical Shortage Facility (CSF) and the financial, legal and other consequences of failing to perform the commitment is critical to successful completion of the mandatory service obligation associated with a Nurse Corps LRP contract.

-An applicant may withdraw an application at any time prior to the Secretary of HHS or designee signing the Nurse Corps LRP contract to remain eligible to re-apply in the future.
+An applicant may withdraw an application at any time prior to the Secretary of HHS or designee signs the Nurse Corps LRP contract to remain eligible to re-apply in the future.
+After the Secretary or designee signs the contract, the application cannot be withdrawn.
 Individuals who are uncertain whether they are able to fulfill a two-year service commitment should not apply.